deepgram/kur/docs/source/specification.rst

 	interpretted, but do not produce underlying tensor operations themselves.
 	For example, a "for" loop is an operator because it can generate many other layers, but by itself, a "for" loop is not a deep learning operation.
-If you've looked through the :ref:`the_examples` page, then you know that ``convolution``, ``activation``, ``dense``, and ``input`` are all layers.
+If you've looked through the :ref:`in_depth_examples` page, then you know that ``convolution``, ``activation``, ``dense``, and ``input`` are all layers.
 	The ``for`` loop is an operator.